Fuhan-Yang/covid-treatment-psu-cidd/README.md

 ### 3. Combined strategies:
  - Run `R/03.vary_vac_treat.R` to generate the total burden between 2025 to 2033 given different combinations of vaccine and treatment coverage.
- - Run `?` to generate and plot the annual burden under combined strategies.
+ - Run `R/Fig3.R` to generate and plot the annual burden under combined strategies.

 ### 4. National burden given current statewide strategies
  - Run `04.baseline_by_state.R`
- - Run `?` to generate and plot the annual burden if the current statewide strategies are applied nationally.
+ - Run `R/Fig4.R` to generate and plot the annual burden if current statewide strategies are applied nationally.